raghavendra990/raghavendra990.github.io/_posts/2015-09-07-django-starter-tutorial.md

 comments: True
 ---

-Hi guys, I am writing this blog to help people starting with django.
-This tutorial inclined on basic of django so that any one cat start with.
-If any one have some other doubt than free to ask me by making comment or email me.
+Hi guys, I am writing this blog to help people starting with Django.
+This tutorial inclined on basic of Django so that any one cat start with.
+If anyone has some other doubt than free to ask me by making a comment or email me.
 <br>
-Django is python framework for web development, Before django I only know <a href="http://flask.pocoo.org/">Flask</a>(Other python Framework), it is very much similar simple python programming.
-For learning Flask you only have to read single page on there documentation And you ready to build. where Django is vast and versatile frame work.
+Django is python framework for web development, Before Jango I only know <a href="http://flask.pocoo.org/">Flask</a>(Other python Framework), it is very much similar to a simple python programming.
+For learning Flask, you only have to read very first page of there documentation And you ready to build. whereas Django is the vast and versatile framework.
 It is very nicely written so to make your code look cleaner.
 <br>

 <h4>Start with basic installation</h4>